SoftVarE-Group/feature-model-benchmark/README.md

  2. Less than:    <"Number" (e.g., less than 500: <500)
  3. Range:        "Number"to"Number" (e.g., between 500 and 800: 500to800 or 500-800 or 500..800)
  4. NOT:          -"Value" (e.g., not of domain systems software: -systems software)

+ (large numbers can be more shortly written by substituting "000" or "000000" with "k" or "m", for example, "50k" instead of "50000")

 Saving found feature models in an extra directory:
  - commands: fmb, create benchmark